The Hiboy S2 – Keeping Pace with the Xiaomi Mi M365?

 Hiboy S2 Review

-Our Take: 19 MPH Budget Scooter with a Rough Ride (Even on Smooth Terrain)
+A Fast Budget Scooter with a Rough Ride, Even on Smooth Roads

 Can the Hiboy S2 conquer the reigning king of electric scooters, the Xiaomi Mi M365?
 In this Hiboy S2 review, see how this budget commuter competes with popular scooters in its class.